Lundy murders

-Mark Edward Lundy was a travelling salesman who lived in Palmerston North with his wife Christine Marie Lundy, 38, and their 7-year-old daughter Amber Grace Lundy.
+Mark Edward Lundy is a former travelling salesman who lived in Palmerston North with his wife Christine Marie Lundy, 38, and their 7-year-old daughter Amber Grace Lundy.
 On the morning of 29 August 2000, Mark Lundy (then aged 43) drove to Petone on business and checked in at the Foreshore Motor Lodge at around 5:00 pm.
 That evening, he had an encounter with a prostitute at the motel at about 11:45 pm, and she left around 12:48 am (on 30 August).
 He checked out at 8:09 in the morning.

 The murdered bodies of his wife and daughter were found about an hour later by Christine’s brother, Glenn Weggery who went to the Lundy home in Palmerston North around 9.00am.
 Both had been attacked with a tomahawk like implement (which was never found) leaving blood and tissue splattered on the ceiling and walls.
 Twenty-one hairs, presumably belonging to the attacker, were found under Christine Lundy's fingernails, but were never tested or analysed for DNA.
 Police initially had 60 suspects, one of whom committed suicide five days after the bodies were found.
 Police ruled out 55 of the 60 suspects and focussed on Mark Lundy.
 In February 2001, after a six-month investigation, he was arrested and charged.

 At his first trial, the prosecution argued that a tiny mark found on Lundy's shirt was Christine's brain tissue.
 They claimed he left Petone immediately after making a phone call to his wife at 5:30, drove 134 km to Palmerston North, killed his wife and daughter at about 7:00 pm, disposed of his bloody clothes and the murder weapon, altered the timing on the family computer to suggest they were still alive at 7:00 pm, and drove the same 134 kilometres back to Petone by 8:28 pm - a journey of three hours.
 A private investigator who made the journey three times, testified his fastest trip took him two hours each way.
 In 2002, Lundy was convicted of the murders and sentenced to life imprisonment with a minimum non-parole period of 17 years.